-This edited volume is about finding a possible way through the inconsistencies between national construction data sets to devise a consistent approach to national construction data to further the global sustainability agenda and inform policy making.
-This search begins in Part 1, which looks at the methods and definitions used in construction statistics in different countries.
-Part 2 considers examples of dealing with different types of construction data from the cost of materials, measuring work on high rise buildings and existing stock.
-In Part 3 the authors consider construction data internationally, beginning with the problem of comparing data in different countries using exchange rates and purchasing power parities (PPPs), comparing innovation processes in different countries and looking at the provision of building design internationally.
-In the final section, the international theme is continued by comparing accounting practices and company performance in different countries, and concludes with an international comparison of construction industries.
+This edited volume addresses how we can find a possible way through the inconsistencies between national construction data sets to devise a consistent approach to national construction data to further the global sustainability agenda and inform policy making.
+This search begins in Part I, which looks at the methods and definitions used in construction statistics in different countries.
+Part II considers examples of different types of construction data from the cost of materials, measuring work on high rise buildings and existing stock.
+In Part III, the authors consider construction data internationally, beginning with the problem of comparing data in different countries using exchange rates and purchasing power parities (PPPs), comparing innovation processes in different countries and looking at the provision of building design internationally.
+In Part IV, the international theme is continued by comparing accounting practices and company performance in different countries and concludes with an international comparison of construction industries.

 This book raises awareness of the significance of the construction industry globally and the importance of data to measure it.
 It informs the discussion of the best ways of handling the consequences of policies affecting the built environment and the effect of the built environment on the rest of the economy and society.
 It is essential reading for international economists, construction industry consultants, policy makers, construction statisticians and academics.

 Measuring Construction Activity in the UK

 Gerard de Valence

 Measuring high rise building stock: survival and redevelopment, the case of Hong Kong

 Dr. Wai Kin Lau

 Activities causing cost overruns on construction projects in South Africa

 The adoption of Building Information Modelling as a measure of international construction innovation

 The contribution of architectural services